testmunk/docs/android.rst

 Your testrun should get executed on your device.
 It's important that you use an apk file that is in debug mode.

-Running on multiple android devices
+Running on multiple Android devices
 -----------------------------------

 In order to run your testcases on testmunk's devices and see a report with your test results and screenshots, simply create an account, upload your apk file and testcases.

+..
 VIDEO HEREEEEE

 Image Comparison in Calabash
 ----------------------------